-Cyrenian House is a not-for-profit non-government organisation that has been operating within the alcohol and other drug treatment sector since 1981.
-Cyrenian House has demonstrated an enduring capacity to deliver a professional and effective rehabilitative treatment service and is one of the leading alcohol and other drug treatment services in Western Australia.
+Cyrenian House is a not-for-profit non-government organisation that has been operating within the alcohol and other drug (AOD) sector since 1981.
+As one of the leading AOD treatment services in WA, we have consistently demonstrated our capacity to deliver professional and effective treatment services.

 We draw on a wide range of approaches including the Therapeutic Community Model, 12 Step recovery models, Acceptance Commitment Therapy, Systems Theory, Psychodynamic Theory, Cognitive Behaviour Therapy and Social Learning Theory.
 A wide range of programs, both residential and non-residential, provide treatment options to suit individual needs.

 This site has been designed to provide useful information about the services and programs we offer to individuals, families, students and professionals.
-Please feel free to contact us if you wish to find out more, or make an appointment.
+Please contact us if you wish to find out more, or make an appointment.
 All discussion is strictly confidential.

 Please click here to view a brochure outlining our services: cyrenian_house_brochure_2014_web